originphp/website/source/docs/utility/zip.md

 You can also pass any of the following options keys

 - password: a password used to encrypt the archive with
 - compress: default:`true`.
-Set to true if you just want to store the files without compression
+Set to `false` if you just want to store the files without compression
 - encryption: default:`aes256`.
 This is the encryption method used when using a password.
-Supported encryption methods: `aes128`,`aes192`,and `aes256`.
+Supported encryption methods are: `aes128`,`aes192`,and `aes256`.

 > To encrypt files with passwords you need to be using PHP 7.3 or above.